How To Make Vignettes in Photoshop for Beginners

 They are shadowy effects or borders that we use to shift the focus of attention.
 We want the people viewing our photos to be instantly drawn to areas that we think are more important or impactful.
 We can do this by using Vignettes.

-1. First, with your base layer selected let’s make a Curves Layer.
-Layer>New Adjustment Layer>Curves OK
+1. First, let’s make a Curves Layer.
+Layer>New Adjustment Layer>Curves then click OK.

 2. Lower the upper mid-tones of your Curves Layer.